gpemuaye9/Sales_Data/README.md

 # Sales_Data

- This Repository consist of three csv files and one sql file containing scripts that answers the questions that were asked.
+ This repository consist of three csv files and one sql file containing scripts that answers the questions that were asked.